-We recently identified a key gene, pannier, which regulates intraspecific color pattern polymorphism in H. axyridis using next generation sequencing technologies (RNA-seq and de novo genome assembly), and an RNAi-based screening method that we established. pannier is expressed in specific regions in the wing, which synthesizes black pigment, and suppresses red pigmentation.
+We recently identified a key gene, pannier, which regulates intraspecific color pattern polymorphism in H. axyridis using next generation sequencing technologies (RNA-seq and de novo genome assembly), and an RNAi-based screening method that we have established. pannier is expressed in specific regions in the wing, which synthesizes black pigment, and suppresses red pigmentation.
 The expression pattern of pannier is diversified according to the diverse color pattern types in H. axyridis.
-These findings suggest that regulatory shift, such as change in enhancer activity, at the pannier locus may be crucial for the evolution of wing color patterns in H. axyridis.
+These findings suggest that regulatory shift, such as changes in enhancer activity, at the pannier locus may be crucial for the evolution of wing color patterns in H. axyridis.
 We are currently trying to elucidate the evolutionary origin of color patterns in ladybirds with a focus on regulatory shifts at the pannier loci.
-We are also establishing genome-editing technologies using TALEN and CRISPR/ Cas9 to tackle this issue, and have already established an efficient method of gene disruption.
-At present, we are establishing more complicated genome editing techniques such as genomic insertion, inversion and duplication to identify the crucial regulatory shift that may have driven the evolution of wing color patterns in ladybird beetles.
-We are also establishing cryopreservation methods for germline cells in ladybird beetles to assist in and the high risk of losing valuable genetic bioresources in non-model insects.
-We recently established ovary transplantation and ovarian cryopreservation techniques in ladybird beetles.
-We hope that the genetic tools and techniques that we have established will further facilitate this research.